Tshepajev/fityk-libs-spectra-script/Main script/_README script.txt

 5) Make sure input is UTF-8!
 Lua can't handle unicode characters like no break space that e.g. excel sometimes outputs.
 This can be done by ctrl+f in e.g. Notepad++ and removing these characters from Excel output csv file.
+Another issue with Excel has been that it outputs certain number format like is displayed in the cells.
+E.g. having 4 decimals accuracy and scientific notation is not enough for wavelengths that would need 5-6 decimals.